isomerpages/moe-jpjc/_about-jpjc/Open House 2026/Frequently Asked Questions.md

 <h5><b>1.
 What programmes does JPJC offer to support holistic development?</b></h5>

 <p>JPJC offers a wide range of programmes aimed at developing students holistically.
 These include the Talent and Leadership Development Programme, which encompasses Co-Curricular Activities (CCAs), <a href="/jpjc-experience/co-curriculum/talent-and-leadership-development-programme/steam/">STEAM</a> enrichment opportunities, competitions across various interest areas, and structured <a href="/jpjc-experience/co-curriculum/talent-and-leadership-development-programme/student-leadership/">Student Leadership</a> programmes.</p>

+<p>Our <a href="/jpjc-experience/co-curriculum/talent-and-leadership-development-programme/scholars-development/">Scholars Development</a> Programme supports high-potential students by providing opportunities to develop leadership skills, expand their networks, and contribute meaningfully to the community.</p>

 <div align="justify" hidden="">
 <p>JPJC offers varied programmes to develop our students holistically.
 Programmes offered under our the Talent and Leadership Development Programme include <a href="/jpjc-experience/co-curriculum/talent-n-leadership-development-programme/co-curricular-activities/">CCAs</a>, Student Interest Groups, enrichment and competitions in various areas of interests.
 Our <a href="/jpjc-experience/co-curriculum/talent-and-leadership-development-programme/scholars-development/">Scholars Development Programme</a> also provides opportunities for high potential students to develop their leadership potential, widen their network and make meaningful contributions to the community.</p>